Here are my top tips on how to host a low carb cocktail party, including drinks, garnishes and food ideas!

 The following post contains affiliate links, which means that at no extra cost to you I can make a tiny bit of money to help support this blog.
 Thank you!

-First you’ll need to think about the drinks you’re going to serve.
+First you'll need to think about the drinks you're going to serve.
 How many, and are you going to have someone in charge or let guests make their own?
 The best alcohols to head for are the zero carb ones: vodka, gin, rum, whiskey.
 Then make sure you have some zero carb mixers: diet lemon and lime soda, seltzer water, diet ginger ale, diet tonic water.
-You’ll need some lemons and limes, and perhaps even some dry sparkling wine like Prosecco!
+You'll need some lemons and limes, and perhaps even some dry sparkling wine like Prosecco!
+Try making a pitcher of my low carb punch with prosecco if you're planning for a crowd!

 Don't forget to provide some non-alcoholic cocktails and water!
 All the recipes in the book will still taste great if the alcohol is omitted!